003MattB/Introduction-to-Algorithms/README.md

 # Introduction-to-Algorithms
 An implementation of algrithms from the book.
+The directory tree is laid out like the chapters in the book.
+To find a specific algorithm, reference the table of contents in the book.

 Citation:
 @book{DBLP:books/daglib/0023376,